Forward head posture symptoms and complications

 - The drawing nearer of the chin to the third cervical vertebra.
 The hyoid bone and facial pain.

-- The develop of headaches and neck muscle spasms in forward head posture.
+- The development of headaches and neck muscle spasms in forward head posture.

 - Injections and physical therapy for forward head posture headaches and migraines.